-Summer time is upon us, and we all are taking advantage of the beautiful weather.
-With more people attempting to do cardio or HIIT training outside instead of in the gym like we do for the rest of the year, it’s important to be prepared for the high temperatures, humidity, and the location you choose to perform your training exercises.
+Summertime is upon us, and we all are taking advantage of the beautiful weather.
+With more people attempting to do cardio or HIIT training outside instead of in the gym as we do for the rest of the year, it’s important to be prepared for the high temperatures, humidity, and the location you choose to perform your training exercises.

 When exercising outdoors or encouraging clients to get outside, make sure these safety rules are followed:

-Some things to consume before exercising would be iced coffee in the morning, berries, and a greens supplement.
-This has the added benefit getting tons of fruits and vegetables in a single serving that will digest quickly for a rapid replenishment.
-If you are a long distance runner or cyclist, I would encourage further intra-workout nutrition to keep blood sugar regulated.
+Some things to consume before exercising would be iced coffee in the morning, berries, and greens supplement.
+This has the added benefit of getting tons of fruits and vegetables in a single serving that will digest quickly for rapid replenishment.
+If you are a long-distance runner or cyclist, I would encourage further intra-workout nutrition to keep blood sugar regulated.

 We have to realize that the exercises we do all the time will seem more difficult to perform simply because your body temperature is more elevated than you’re used to, causing your heart rate to increase more quickly and drop much slower.

-This means it may take you longer to recover or require shorter bouts of exercises because it will seem more intense.
-Obviously, this does have it’s fair share of benefits as well — it will be more challenging, you lose additional water weight, and expend more energy.
+This means it may take you longer to recover or require shorter bouts of exercise because it will seem more intense.
+Obviously, this does have its fair share of benefits as well — it will be more challenging, you lose additional water weight, and expend more energy.

 When choosing where to exercise outdoors, weigh your option carefully based on your needs at the time and the ease of access to water and shade.
 In doing so, you’ll be keeping yourself safe.
 Some options might include: